burden-3/burden-3/README.md

  - 🌱Senior in HUST currently
- - 🔭Major in CSE, About to working For Meituan
+ - 🔭Major in CSE, about to working For Meituan

 <!--
 **burden-3/burden-3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.